Alon Pinkas

 Alon Pinkas (אלון פנקס; born 6 August 1961) is an Israeli diplomat and writer.

 Early life and education

 Alon Pinkas was born in Tel Aviv and grew up in Rehovot.
 He graduated summa cum laude in political science from Hebrew University.
-After his bachelor's he went straight to the United States to do his master's, and he graduated cum laude from Georgetown University with degree in Government and Politics.
+After his bachelor's he went to the United States to do his master's, and he graduated cum laude from Georgetown University with a degree in Government and Politics.

 Career

 Pinkas served as chief of staff to Shlomo Ben-Ami and David Levy (Ministers of Foreign Affairs).
 He was a foreign policy advisor for Ehud Barak and political advisor to Shimon Peres.
 From 2000 to 2004, Pinkas served as Consul General of Israel in New York City.
 He was succeeded as Consul General by Aryeh Mekel.

 Pinkas has also been a foreign affairs analyst for Fox Television, and has written for publications such as Al-Monitor, The Independent, Haaretz, Jewish Journal, and The Times of Israel.
+He left Haaretz after it was discovered that he received hundreds of thousands of dollars from Qatar while writing positively about Qatar for the paper.